Wisniewski Wins Second Straight NCAA Elite 90 Award - NewsBreak

 CARRINGTON, N.D.
 (KFGO KVRR) – The trial for a man accused of killing 18-year-old Cayler Ellingson after a street dance in McHenry, North Dakota is being moved to Wahpeton.
 A judge approved a change of venue for the trial of Shannon Brandt.
 Brandt’s attorney, Mark Friese, says the trial...

 OTTERTAIL, Minn.
-(KFGO) – The riders of two snowmobiles and an ATV fell into Otter Tail Lake Saturday evening.
-The Otter Tail County Sheriff’s Office responded to a report of the vehicles in the northeast part of the lake around 7:30 p.m.
-One of the riders had to...
+(KFGO) – An Ottertail man has died after he and riders of two snowmobiles and an ATV fell into Otter Tail Lake Saturday evening.
+According to the Otter Tail County Sheriff’s Office, they responded to a call of vehicles in the northeast part of the lake around 7:30 p.m.

 Man who drown in Otter Tail Lake identified